-CROSSING | A neighbourhood Mixed-Use centre will be developed at the intersection of Sunnyside Road and upper and lower collector loops, which must include commercial retail, office space, and residential uses and is expected to provide 55,900 and 61,800 sq ft of local serving retail.
+CROSSING | A neighbourhood Mixed-Use centre will be developed at the intersection of Sunnyside Road and upper and lower collector loops, which must include commercial retail, office space, and residential uses and is expected to provide approximately 41,000 to 50,000 sq ft of local serving retail.

-FIRST AVENUE | Provide a Mixed-Use commercial node along First Avenue which may be developed as residential, commercial retail, office space or a mix of these uses.
+Policy 4.6.4 FIRST AVENUE | Provide a Mixed-Use commercial node along First

+Avenue which may be developed as residential, commercial retail, office space or a mix of these uses.